This guide explains who is eligible for Access to Work and how to apply.

 - National Insurance Number

-- Your workplace address including post code
+- your workplace address including post code

-- If you are self-employed, you will need your Unique Tax Reference Number (UTR)
+- if you are self-employed, you will need your Unique Tax Reference Number (UTR)

 Your employer will be contacted by Access to Work during the application process.
-If you need to contact Access to Work in an alternative matter, please contact using the address below and state your needs:

 If you are unhappy with the service offered by Access to Work Staff you can use the DWP Complaints Procedure.

-Information last updated on 8 June 2020.
+Information last updated on 9 February 2024.
 Please note that information may be subject to change.
 All information is provided in good faith but Disability Information Scotland does not endorse any product or service referred to within this resource.

 If you would like this information guide in another version then please contact us and we will post or email you a copy.

-Education, Training & Employment:Search for Local Organisations
+Education, Training and Employment:Search for Local Organisations

 Our quick search tool can connect you to over 3000 service providers, suppliers and organisations supporting people across Scotland.
 To find support near you, simply enter your search term and select your local authority.